tuchandra/sitev1/content/papers/discrimination_algorithms_kleinberg_1.md

 **5**: "If appropriate regulation can protect against malfeasance in their deployment, then algorithms can become a potentially powerful force for good: they can dramatically reduce discrimination of multiple kinds."
 Implicit biases matter most inn an unstructured decision-making process; while algorithms will certainly have human biases in their e.g., objectives and data, they will reduce human bias present in an ambiguous decision process.

-> Our central claim ... is that safeguards against the biases of people who build algorithms, rather than against algorithms per se, could play a key role in ensuring that algorithms are not being built in a way that discriminates ...
-If we do that, then algorithms go beyond merely being a threat to be regulated; they can also be a positive force for social justice.

 ## Summary, continued
 The remainder of the 40+ page paper goes into detail about the legal ideas around discrimination (disparate treatment, disparate impact, and fair treatment), challenges with detecting discrimination (individual decisions being hard to explain, the inability to simulate counterfactuals, etc.), and other relevant legal perspectives surrounding these concepts.